Flight of the Doves: Music

 The film was scored by Roy Budd, who had made his film soundtrack debut in Ralph Nelson's previous film Soldier Blue.
 His score contains two songs: "You Don't Have to Be Irish to Be Irish", which is sung as the St Patrick's Day Parade song, and "The Far Off Place".
 The latter is sung by Dana, who plays the role of Sheila, an Irish Traveller, and the song is half in Irish and half in English.
 Both songs are about having dreams, reaching goals, and seeing "the far off place".

+Reception

+The Monthly Film Bulletin wrote: "After Soldier Blue, Ralph Nelson here turns his erratic directorial talents to Gaelic whimsy, recounting the storybook adventures of two appealing children searching for that "far place" that features in the tinkers' nostalgic songs.
+The children's pursuit by a crew of comic grotesques (led by Ron Moody in some wild impersonations) involves a mixture of musical comedy, slapstick, and some droll, Blake Edwards-style, sidelong gags that dawdle on too long.
+The transitions in mood are perfunctory and grating, and the humour mechanical; and despite the evidence of the credits (Nelson as cowriter, producer and director), the film reveals little commitment or inspiration".